fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 Blogsystem
 ^^^^^^^^^^

-Main part of the extension.
+Main part of the extension (we´ve added this while installing this extension already).
 Lists all your blogposts and shows some additional information like date of publishing, name of author, categories, number of comments.

 .. figure:: ../Images/AdministratorManual/blogsystem.png